Capital costing

 Local authorities

 Local authorities in the UK contribute substantially more funding for the arts than any other agency.
-The funding sources and budgets vary significantly from one council to the next and in most authorities arts budgets have been cut significantly over recent years.
-However, with cinema it is possible to make a strong case that a cinema is an important and wanted facility which makes a significant economic and social contribution to the life of the community.
-The names of departments you will need to contact also vary but funding is often accessed via Recreation and Arts, Tourism and Leisure or Economic Development departments.
-Support can either be available in the form of grants, or in kind, such as access to free training or use of council facilities.
-Some central Government funding for regeneration is also routed through local authorities.
+Funding sources and budgets vary significantly from one council to the next and in most authorities arts budgets have been cut significantly in recent years.
+However, it is possible to make a strong case that a cinema is an important and wanted facility which makes a significant economic and social contribution to the life of the community.
+The names of departments you will need to contact also vary but funding is often accessed via recreation and arts, tourism and leisure or economic development departments.
+Support may either be available in the form of grants, or in kind, such as access to free training or use of council facilities.
+Some central government funding for regeneration is also routed through local authorities.

 National film funding